kmuto/playwright-runner/README.md

-# PlaywrightRunner
+# Playwright Runner

-PlaywrightRunner is a set of runners for [Playwright](https://playwright.dev/).
+Playwright Runner is a set of runners for [Playwright](https://playwright.dev/).

 This module is intended to provide useful toolset for [Re:VIEW](https://reviewml.org/), but it can also be used for general purpose applications.